thrasher-corp/gocryptotrader/docs/CODING_GUIDELINES.md

   field, extend that contract or document the omission; do not overload a field with different units or semantics.
 In particular, fees must populate fee fields and must not be stored as execution cost.
+- Generic execution fields must have stable units and meaning across side and transport.
+Do not expose direction-dependent convenience values, such as one field meaning purchased base for buys and received quote for sells.
+Preserve unit-stable exchange facts and leave derived execution counterparts to the consumer.
+Ambiguous generic `Cost`, `CostAsset`, and `Purchased` execution fields are prohibited; use explicit requested and executed quantity fields.
 - REST and websocket adapters for the same exchange must expose compatible units and semantics.
 Tests must cover both mappings when either path is changed.
 Missing or contradictory execution facts must remain visible so the